d12frosted/elpa-mirror/gnu/denote-readme.txt

 ..
 2. Why not rely exclusively on Org?
 ..
 3. Why care about Unix tools when you use Emacs?
 ..
 4. Why many small files instead of few large ones?
 ..
-5. I add TODOs to my files; will the many files slow down the Org agenda?
+5. Does Denote perform well at scale?
 ..
-6. I want to sort by last modified, why won’t Denote let me?
+6. I add TODOs to my files; will the many files slow down the Org agenda?
 ..
-7. How do you handle the last modified case?
+7. I want to sort by last modified, why won’t Denote let me?
 ..
+8. How do you handle the last modified case?
-8. Why do I get “Search failed with status 1” when I search for backlinks?
+..
+9. Why do I get “Search failed with status 1” when I search for backlinks?
 17. Acknowledgements
 18. GNU Free Documentation License
 19. Indices